harsh-9389/scientific-calculator/README.md

 # SMART CAL
-A scientific calculator
+A scientific calculator built with HTML CSS and Javascript.

-# Tack stac used
-## HTML
-CSS
-JAVASCRIPT